 MICHAEL: And…I—I—so…one part about this process, too, that in order for it to work in the way that—you know, in order for the corrections to get made, you have to violate one principle of human conversation, which is you have to interrupt.

-KATE: Okay.
+KATE: OK.
 So if we want to do that, Lynn, do you wanna just wave for a second and we’ll tell Michael “stop, stop, stop,” and you can type?

 KATE: Lynn’s gonna type this.